 Dobrodošli!
 Welcome!

-In Fall 2024, I am excited to join Jochen Triesch’s lab in collaboration with Julio Hechavarria in Frankfurt to computationally model active attention in bats.
-Starting Fall of September 2025, I will be an assistant professor of computational linguistics at University of Oregon.
+Previously, I spent a year in Jochen Triesch’s lab in collaboration with Julio Hechavarria in Frankfurt to computationally model active attention in bats.

 My Master’s degrees are in French Studies and Comparative Literature at the Faculty of Arts in University of Ljubljana, Slovenia and in Linguistics (Phonetics and Phonology) in University of Paris, France, where I was advised by Ewan Dunbar.
 My work there was focused on modelling non native speech perception.